gatsbyjs/gatsby/docs/blog/2020-02-05-accessible-client-side-routing-improvements/index.md

 }
 ```

-**Note:** After noticing that Gatsby's .org site was missing this, I whipped up a [Pull Request](https://github.com/gatsbyjs/gatsby/pull/21108).
+**Note:** After noticing that Gatsby's .org site was missing this, I whipped up a [Pull Request](https://github.com/gatsbyjs/gatsby/pull/21108) to facilitate a design discussion and work through real-world feedback.
 Incremental improvements are so important!

 ## New Improvements